U.S. judge strikes down Mississippi ban on abortions after 15 weeks

 “This court follows the commands of the Supreme Court and the dictates of the United States Constitution, rather than the disingenuous calculations of the Mississippi Legislature,” he added.

-A spokesman for Governor Phil Bryant did not immediately respond to a request for comment.
-The state attorney general’s office, which defended the law in court, also did not immediately comment on the ruling.
+Governor Phil Bryant was traveling and was not immediately available to comment, according to his office.
+The state attorney general’s office, which defended the law in court, did not immediately comment on the ruling.

 The decision effectively invalidates a similar 15-week ban in Louisiana, which was set to take effect only if the Mississippi law survived a court challenge.

-“Today’s decision should be a wake-up call for state lawmakers who are continuously trying to chip away at abortion access,” Nancy Northrup, president and CEO of the Center for Reproductive Rights, which filed the lawsuit on behalf of the abortion clinic, said in a statement.
+“Today’s decision should be a wake-up call for state lawmakers who are continuously trying to chip away at abortion access,” Nancy Northup, president and CEO of the Center for Reproductive Rights, which filed the lawsuit on behalf of the abortion clinic, said in a statement.

 Abortion rights advocates have warned that the Roe precedent could be vulnerable following the October confirmation of Supreme Court Justice Brett Kavanaugh, who is widely seen as an abortion foe.

-Other states have recently passed severe abortion restrictions with an eye toward forcing an eventual showdown at the country’s highest court.
+Other states have sought to install severe restrictions in the hope of provoking a legal fight at the nation’s top court.
+The Republican-controlled Ohio House of Representatives last week approved a measure that would ban abortions at six weeks, while Iowa’s law banning abortions after a fetal heartbeat is detected is tied up in a court battle.

-Reporting by Joseph Ax in New York; editing by Frank McGurty and G Crosse
+Reporting by Joseph Ax in New York; editing by Frank McGurty and Lisa Shumaker